amit221/mongodb-denormalized-data-sync/README.md

   -d, --dbname <dbname>  the database name for the package. (default: "mongodb_data_sync_db")

-  -k, --key <key>        api key to used for authentication of the sdk requests, required
+  -k, --key <key>        API key to use for authentication of the SDK requests, required

   -u, --url <url>        MongoDB connection url, required